GrupoDiana/BRT-Documentation/docs/osc/source.md

 #### Return

+`control/actionResult /source/setDirectivity <string DirectivityTF_id> <bool setDirectivity> <string description>`

+The return confirmation refers to the `source_id`, indicating `setDirectivity=true` if the action has been successfully performed and `setDirectivity=false` if not.
+In both cases a `description` is added to give more details.

-In case of success, an echo is returned to all subscribers: `/source/setDirectivity <string source_id> <string DirectivityTF_id>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/source/setDirectivityTF source1 DirectivityTF1`

-BeRTA sends back to all subscribers: `/source/setDirectivityTF source1 DirectivityTF1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/source/setDirectivityTF source1 DirectivityTF1`

+BeRTA sends back to the sender: `control/actionResult /source/setDirectivityTF DirectivityTF1 true DirectivityTF: DirectivityTF1 has been set to SoundSource: source1`

 <!----------------------------------------------------------------------------------->
 ---